South Carolina Divorce Lawyers

 • Can be terminated on the death of either spouse or continued cohabitation of the supported spouse or remarriage

-• Cannot be terminated or modified upon the basis of change in circumstances
+• Cannot be ended or modified upon the basis of change in circumstances

 Rehabilitative alimony: